jonchang/fishtreeoflife.org/methods.md

 ---
 layout: page
 title: Methods
-description: How the Fish Tree of Life was built
+description: How to build a comprehensive ray-finned fish phylogeny (Actinopterygii)
 ---

 * TOC